 Any proof that acts as support and verifies that it is a solid idea that can be successful is highly recommended.

-Let’s now analyze how the application process works step by step, where and how you will have to apply for this visa.
+Let’s now analyze how the application process works step by step; where you’ll have to apply and how long it will take to get the entrepreneurial visa in Spain.

 One of the main advantages of this residence permit is that there are two possible ways to start its application: